 That success requires focus within a wider field of vision: I have value as an individual and that value matters because I belong to a wider group.
 Thus the photos show humans in social context more than alone—engaged, interacting, yet the successful individual always shines out in the group.

 The editorial voice is assured, emphatic, and slightly playful.
 It is only 88 percent serious.
 There’s an energy and a momentum as the words stack up, in the prose and, literally, in the stacked headlines.
 This sedimentation in the voice allows it to be both clear and complex.
 It is a liberal arts voice with the forward momentum of professional ambitions.

 USC Aiken is a dynamic institution made up of many parts, each one working to accomplish its own individual goals in an effort to further the broader University mission of both unique and exemplary educational opportunities and developing exceptional and successful alumni.
 USC Aiken as a whole is comprised of many departments, groups and constituencies.
 Promoting consistency for the University brand has a dual purpose: It unifies the USC Aiken family, setting us all on a shared path of helping our students achieve excellence, and ensures people everywhere associate the USC Aiken name with strength and distinction.

 The University’s official name is the University of South Carolina Aiken.
 The name should be written without hyphens.
 USC Aiken is the preferred shortened name of the university.
 “Aiken” should always be spelled out.
 These designations do not include hyphens or periods.

 Never refer to the University as USCA in narrative pieces (web or print).
 USCA may appear in approved athletic logos.

-For additional information about the university's visual identity and to download University logos, please visit the Pacer Brand Portal (use your USC Aiken network credentials to log in)
+For additional information about the university's visual identity and to download university logos, photos and templates, please visit the Pacer Brand Portal (use your USC Aiken network credentials to log in).